ionathas78/ionathas78.github.io/readme.md

 I built a web site with three basic pages (an index, a contact page, and a page to show off a gallery of my projects) using mobile responsive design processes.
-It leveraged a static navbar header and a footer with adaptive content that used media queries to shift and fit the viewer's screen size.
+It leveraged a static navbar header and footer with adaptive content that used media queries to shift and fit the viewer's screen size.

 ## Design Values